 If you cannot obtain miniature marshmallows, you could try using sliced large marshmallows instead.
 Use 10 large marshmallows to replace each cup of the miniature kind.

-Substitute chocolate chips to make Peanut Butter Chocolate Squares.
+Substitute chocolate chips for the marshmallow to make Peanut Butter Chocolate Squares, if preferred.
 Yummy!

 1/2 cup butter

 One package (10 ounce / 283 gram) of butterscotch chips